mark-watson/Clojure-AI-Book/manuscript/webscrape.md

 # Web Scraping

 I often write software to automatically collect and use data from the web and other sources.
-As a practical matter, much of the data that many people use for machine learning either comes from the web or from internal data sources.
+As a practical matter, much of the data that many people use for machine learning comes from either the web or from internal data sources.
 This section provides some guidance and examples for getting text data from the web.

-Before we start a technical discussion about web scraping I want to point out to you that much of the information on the web is copyright and the first thing that you should do is to read the terms of service for web sites to insure that your use of "scraped" or "spidered" data conforms with the wishes of the persons or organizations who own the content and pay to run scraped web sites.
+Before we start a technical discussion about web scraping I want to point out that much of the information on the web is copyright and the first thing that you should do is to read the terms of service for web sites to insure that your use of "scraped" or "spidered" data conforms with the wishes of the persons or organizations who own the content and pay to run scraped web sites.

 ## Web Scraping Using the **jsoup** Library